abhichavan32/lostandfound/README.md

 ### Migration Notes
 - The application will automatically create all necessary tables when started
 - Backup any existing SQLite data before migration
-- For production, use environment variables for secure credentials
+- For production, use environment variables for secure credentials"# lost"